dwakelin/scar_ftp/ReadMeB.txt

 To run the code:
 ~Need Python3 and Pyro4 installed (pip install Pyro4)~
-python -u RMI_front_end.py (This will print something like 'Front end ready: Object uri =', <Pyro4.core.URI at 0x4eea9b0; PYRO:obj_5d9b57c23df84c9a94b30d78dce3e79d@localhost:50332>
-python -u RMI_server.py (This will ask for Pyro uri of front end, which is the PYRO bit above) python -u RMI_client.py (This will ask for Pyro uri of front end, which is the PYRO bit above)
+python -u RMI_front_end.py (This will print something like Front end ready: Object uri = PYRO:obj_89fa3d6f92b841aba131151249a7714a@localhost:50370 python -u RMI_server.py (This will ask for Pyro uri of front end, which is the PYRO bit above e.g PYRO:obj_89fa3d6f92b841aba131151249a7714a@localhost:50370) python -u RMI_client.py (This will ask for Pyro uri of front end, which is the PYRO bit above e.g PYRO:obj_89fa3d6f92b841aba131151249a7714a@localhost:50370)

-You can have up to 3 servers running at once.
+You can have multiple servers running at once.
 Enter HELP to get the available commands:
 	STATUS- shows status of entire system
 	LIST- lists files on remote server